 The demonization of Sappho became so entrenched that her home, the island of Lesbos, morphed into the word Lesbian.
 This homosexual woman was at best, promiscuous; at worse, Lesbian was a clear and present danger to society.

 There are just a handful of details regarding the facts of Sappho’s life.
-It has been established that Sappho was born around 615 BC to an aristocratic family on the Greek island of Lesbos during a period of a great artistic rebirth on the island.
+It has been established that Sappho was born around 615 BCE to an aristocratic family on the Greek island of Lesbos during a period of a great artistic rebirth on the island.
 Sappho had several brothers, married a wealthy man named Cercylas and had a daughter, Cleis.
-Sappho spent nearly all of her life on Lesbos in the city of Mytilene and died around 550 BC.
+Sappho spent nearly all of her life on Lesbos in the city of Mytilene and died around 550 BCE.

 However, given the unabashed delight Sappho found in the company and beauty of women, Sappho created a world of dominant feminine sensuality that was unimpressed with wars and all of the brutal pursuits of men.